 3. How can ESEAs work with other racial minorities to achieve racial justice for all?

-Ghost and John
+Website by Ghost & John

-Ghost and John are invited by Diana and Angeli to imagine and develop this online space, and design and illustrate this website to be a safe and comfortable environment.
+Ghost and John were invited by Diana and Angeli to imagine and develop this online space, and design and illustrate this website to be a safe and comfortable environment.
 They have led a workshop with other ESEA community members, employing future thinking tools open-sourced by Future Today Institute to develop digital strategy.
 This website is under continuous development to further serve the community.

 Ghost and John continue to work with ESEA Hub as workshop and roundtable discussion facilitators, event organisers, and administrators.
 They are proud to be part of this team where we aim at building a stronger ESEA community together.